StephaneBraun/GoldenGate-Distribution-Path-Analysis-unsecure-deployment-/README.md

 - Number of inserts
 - Number of updates
 - Number of deletes
-- Total number of lines
+- Total number of rows
 - sendWaitTime
 - recvWaitTime
 - totalBytesSent